-There are several useful options available to save for long-term goals like buying a house and short-term goals like funding your next vacation.
-Both certificates of deposit (CDs) and savings accounts offer a safe place to store your money until you need it.
-But each has pros and cons.
+Certificates of deposit (CDs) and savings accounts both offer a safe place to save your money.
 Understanding the differences can help you determine which one is the better option for your goals.

 Let’s take a closer look at the differences between CDs and savings accounts.

 What is a certificate of deposit?

 As long as you open a CD with an insured bank or credit union, your funds will be safe.
-Look for banks insured by the Federal Deposit Insurance Corp. and credit unions insured by the National Credit Union Share Insurance Fund.
-These entities will protect up to $250,000 per depositor, per insured institution, per ownership category.
+Look for banks insured by the Federal Deposit Insurance Corp.
+(FDIC) and credit unions insured by the National Credit Union Share Insurance Fund (NCUSIF).
+This coverage will protect up to $250,000 per depositor, per insured institution, per ownership category.

 What is a savings account?

 A savings account is a standard type of account offered by banks and credit unions.
 These accounts typically offer interest, allowing you to earn a return on your savings.
 Savings accounts are also federally insured up to $250,000, making them an equally safe place to stash your cash.

 Although some of the best savings accounts offer a competitive APY, not all do.
 If you’re looking to earn a better return on your savings, consider a high-yield savings account at an online bank.
 Online banks have much lower overheard costs than brick-and-mortar banks, so they can offer more competitive yields on their deposit products.

 When to use a CD instead of a savings account

 A CD is a low-risk option that can provide a solid boost to your savings.
 The fixed rate of return is an attractive feature for many savers.
 You can know exactly how much interest you will earn on your savings during the term, whether it’s six months or five years.

-With this structured savings tool, you can save for longer-term goals.
-For example, let’s say you want to buy a house in five years and put down a big down payment.
-You can stash your funds in a five-year CD for a guaranteed return.
+A CD is better for medium-term goals.
+For example, let’s say you want to buy a car in three years and put down a big down payment.
+You can stash your funds in a three-year CD for a guaranteed return.
 At the end of the term, you can put the money, plus the interest it earned, toward your down payment.